Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/static-playlist-website-with-nextjs-and-prisma.md

   - nextjs
   - prisma
 ---

 By now, we had a good play with Prisma and created an [application that can load a person's Spotify playlists](https://daily-dev-tips.com/posts/nextjs-posting-data-to-postgres-through-prisma/).
 On click, the person can add this playlist to our [Postgres database](https://daily-dev-tips.com/posts/setting-up-a-free-postgresql-database-on-heroku/).

-Today, we'll be looking at creating static pages from this data for a blazing fast website.
+Today, we'll look at creating static pages from this data for a blazing fast website.

 For those willing to work alongside us.
 Take the following [GitHub branch](https://github.com/rebelchris/next-spotify-login/tree/upsert-data) as your starting point.